 According to Professor Barry Schwartz, author of the great book The Paradox of Choice: Why Less is More, there are two types of people in the world: Satisficers and Maximizers.
 Satisficers are those who can feel content with ‘good enough’.
 Maximizers, on the other hand, are only able to accept ‘the best’ or ‘the most’; they can never settle for less and always push for the next level.

 Given the proclivities of Maximizers and Satisficers (which can sometimes be reflected in the individual’s personality), different behaviors will often be expressed between each type.
 For example, Schwartz’s research has found that, compared to the actions and behaviors of Satisficers, Maximizers tend to spend more time comparison shopping and comparing themselves to others.

-Perhaps most interesting for financial advisors, though, is Schwartz’s finding that Maximizers tend to be relatively wealthy.
-Thus, in the context of financial planning, it can be deduced that many wealthy financial planning clients may have Maximizer tendencies.
+Perhaps most compelling for financial advisors, though, is the idea that there are probably many wealthy financial planning clients who have Maximizer tendencies.
 There are a few reasons for this.